malpa222/portfolio/_pages/redteaming/in-depth.md

 - Why would a malware developer choose an LLVM based language?
 - Are plugin development results worth the time spent learning the LLVM infrastructure?
-- How to use control flow flattening obfuscation technique with LLVM?
+- How effective is the control flow flattening obfuscation?

 ### Research strategies